2025 Nagpur violence: Response

 A curfew was imposed in the affected areas, and a ban on large gatherings was enforced to prevent further escalation and 65 people including three minors were arrested.

-Local Muslim residents accused the police of siding with VHP and Bajrang Dal members, who allegedly burned a Dargah chadar inscribed with Quranic verses during a protest demanding Aurangzeb’s tomb demolition.
-Residents claimed the police ignored their complaint, leading to a protest at Nagpur’s Mahal area.
+Local Muslim residents accused the police of siding with VHP and Bajrang Dal members, who allegedly burned a Dargah chadar inscribed with Quranic verses during a protest demanding Aurangzeb's tomb demolition.
+Residents claimed the police ignored their complaint, leading to a protest at Nagpur's Mahal area.

 According to the report, VHP and Bajrang Dal members later marched through Muslim-majority areas chanting provocative slogans, triggering clashes.
 Eyewitnesses accused the police of arriving late and detaining innocent Muslim residents during late-night raids.
 An FIR filed at the Ganesh Peth Police Station named 52 Muslim men, and six FIRs were registered against several individuals.

 On 18 March 2025, a key accused according to the local police in the matter, Fahim Shamim Khan a worker of the local Minorities Democratic Party (MDP), was arrested by the police.
 After the arrest of Khan MDP party leader Alim Patel said “Everyone in the country has the right to protest.
 The Constitution allows you to burn the effigy of Aurangzeb and we do not have a problem with that.
 But why desecrate holy verses?
 Fahim along with a delegation of our workers went there to request action against those involved in the desecration.
 We are shocked that the police have booked and arrested him instead of taking action against the perpetrators.”
 Fahim Shamim Khan, the alleged key accused in the Nagpur violence, and five others were booked on charges of sedition and spreading misinformation on social media.
-Police claim that Khan's inflammatory social media posts triggered the unrest.
+Fahim was also charged with UAPA Police claim that Khan's inflammatory social media posts triggered the unrest.
 Second alleged mastermind Syed Asim was also identified by the police.